What to do if…

 Do not do these things

-- Do not drive yourself to get help if you feel faint, very dizzy, or unsteady.
+- Do not drive yourself to get help if you feel faint, dizzy, lightheaded, unsteady, breathless, or have chest pain.

-- Do not do vigorous exercise “to test it” while your heartbeat feels irregular.
+- Do not do vigorous exercise to test whether your heart is safe.

-- Do not add stimulants (energy drinks, lots of caffeine, nicotine, recreational stimulants) or binge alcohol to cope.
+- Do not use energy drinks, lots of caffeine, nicotine, recreational stimulants, or binge alcohol to cope.

-- Try not to re-check your pulse repeatedly in a way that escalates panic — take a quick note once, then follow the steps below.
+- Try not to re-check your pulse repeatedly in a way that escalates panic; take one brief note, then follow the steps below.

 What to do now